WayScience/waysciencelab.com/_posts/2022-10-31-segmentation.md

 After all of the prototyping, I have come to one conclusion: All these segmentation methods are good!
 They are all very easy to use and seem to work well by eye.
-It is yet to be seen if these subtle segmentation differences that I discussed will impact cell morphologies and thesubsequent biology that we discover (e.g. biomarkers for gene deficiency).
+It is yet to be seen if these subtle segmentation differences that I discussed will impact cell morphologies and the subsequent biology that we discover (e.g. biomarkers for gene deficiency).

 I will be using all of them for various projects and not one of them is substantially better than the other.
 They each have their pros and cons that I have talked about, where you can easily decide which one will be best for your project (Table 1).